 Epaphras gave Paul a report of how the work in Colosse was progressing.
-Included in that report must have been word about the heresy threatening the church.
+Included in that report must have been the heresy threatening the church.
 Paul constructed his opening greeting and address with the heresy in mind.
-In doing so, he confirmed the gospel message as still relevant, powerful, and sufficient.
+In doing so, he confirmed the gospel message as still relevant and powerful.